 An alternative pathway to undergraduate or postgraduate studies is to enrol in our English for Academic Purposes course, and then sit either the IELTS or TOEFL examination to meet the entry requirements for your chosen tertiary institution.

 Whilst it is a structured course with an underlying pedagogy, English for Academic Purposes is modified each term to meet the needs of the class group.
 By accommodating itself in this way to the knowledge and ability of its students, this course offers a highly supportive way to develop academic skills and English language ability.

-Students whose English is not at a suitable level for entry into the English for Academic Purposes or Academic English and Study Skills Bridging Course, can enrol in CELT's General English course, which will help develop English language to the required level.
+Students whose English is not at a suitable level for entry into the English for Academic Purposes or Academic English and Study Skills Bridging Course can enrol in UWA CELT's Language and Communication Essentials course which will help develop English language to the required level.

-Both the Bridging Course and and English for Academic Purposes are underpinned by General English and can be seen in the diagram below.
+Both the Bridging Course and and English for Academic Purposes are underpinned by Language and Communication Essentials.

 Students whose English level meets the minimum requirement for the 20 or 10-week Bridging Course, can apply for a 'package offer'.
 This is an offer for the English language program, plus the degree program at UWA.
 Admissions will be able to arrange a package offer (English + degree) for you upon request, if you meet the minimum entry requirements.
 Please contact UWA Admissions to request a package offer.Back to top